darkarazu/unity-playground/Assets/_Game/Instructives/NPC_AI.md

 ## Setting Up the Player

-**Important:** The `PlayerTag` is an ECS component, NOT Unity's GameObject Tag!

-### How to Add PlayerTag to Your Player:

-1. Select your **Player GameObject** in the hierarchy
-2. Find the `CharacterAuthoring` component in the Inspector
-3. Check the checkbox: **`Is Player Controlled` = true** ✓
+**The player is now MonoBehaviour-based (v0.3.0+)!**

-4. This will automatically bake the `PlayerTag` component onto the player entity
+NPCs automatically detect the player using the `PlayerTag` component.
+The `PlayerMarker` component on your player GameObject creates an ECS entity that NPCs can find.

-**Common Mistake:** Don't use Unity's Tag dropdown at the top of the Inspector - that's completely separate from ECS tags!
+### Quick Player Setup:

+1. Create a GameObject with `PlayerController` and `PlayerMarker` components
+2. NPCs will automatically detect and follow it - no configuration needed!

 ### Verification

 Your player should have:
-- ✅ `CharacterAuthoring` with `Is Player Controlled` = **true**
+- ✅ `PlayerController` component for movement
+- ✅ `PlayerMarker` component for NPC detection
-- ✅ Player input responding (WASD movement)
+- ✅ Unity's `CharacterController` component
-- ✅ NPCs should now detect and follow when in range
+- ✅ NPCs should detect and follow when in range

+**See full player setup guide:** [Playable_Character.md](file:///d:/Unity%20Projects/My%20project/Assets/_Game/Instructives/Playable_Character.md)

 ---